vladipus/conky-panels/README.md

 ### Usage {#hdd-usage-configuration}

 Go the `-- Disk Usage --` paragraph.
 Edit the list of disks to be monitored and add/remove the items accordingly.

+In order for disk temperature to be working, the [hddtemp](#hddtemp-installation) has to be installed and configured appropriately.